 - Scuff sand with 220 grit sandpaper.
 This only involves rubbing the sandpaper back and forth a few times across the entire surface.
 You don’t need to remove the old finish back down to raw wood!
 Just scuff up the old finish enough for the new paint to hold onto.

-- (Optional) If you’re working with laminate or plastic type furniture, it’s always best to prime before painting.
+- Optional: If you’re working with laminate or plastic-type furniture, it’s always best to prime before painting.
 But not with just any ole primer.
 You need a primer that will stick to laminate.
-So the paint and primer in one products and the stain blocking primers won’t work for this.
+So the paint and primer in one product and the stain-blocking primers won’t work for this.
+Here’s the best bonding primer for laminate furniture.